Lipa Yai (Thai): An Underrated Strain From Koh Samui

 If you’re looking for a well-rounded Psilocybe, don’t sleep on the Lipa Yai strain.

 Lipa Yai is a Thai strain of the Psilocybe cubensis species.
 This popular magic mushroom is a close relative of the famous Koh Samui shroom and was collected around the same area.
 Today, the Koh Samui strain is significantly more popular (for reasons unknown).

-Lipa Yai was discovered on the island of Koh Samui in a town called Lipa Yai (hence the name) sometime in the early 1990s.
-The famous mycologist John Allen discovered this strain and the more well-known Koh Samui strain.
-He is responsible for collecting dozens of popular strains still in circulation today after spending time in Southeast Asia collecting spore samples as he went.
+More specifically, Lipa Yai was discovered in a small town called Lipa Yai sometime in the early 1990s.
+It was discovered by the legendary Mushroom John Allen — a man responsible for collecting dozens of popular strains still in circulation today on his infamous trip through Southeast Asia.

-Lipa Yai is similar to the Koh Samui strain but has a few key differences.
+Unsurprisingly, Lipa Yai is very similar to the Koh Samui strain — but with a few key differences.

 For example, the Koh Samui strain is famous for producing “fatasses” (short stumpy shrooms), whereas the Lipa Yai strain has a higher affinity for producing tall slim fruiting bodies.
 Although slimmer, Lipa Yai shrooms aren’t small.
 They’re medium to large with big saucer-like caps that are light to dark brown.

 This shroom is said to have average potency, but there are many conflicting reports about this.
 Some say it’s average, and others say it’s just as potent as Koh Samui.
 Unfortunately, until more analytical data is published, we won’t know the true psilocybin content of this shroom.